leanprover/vetss2025/README.md

   You may want to prove `@[simp] theorem set_get_same {σ : Env} : σ.set x (σ.get x) = σ` for that.
   To prove an equality on `Env`, add the `@[ext]` attribute to the `Env` structure.
-This will allow you to use `apply Env.ext` (or even start the proof with `ext y : 2` – check the docstring to see what that does.)
+This will allow you to use `apply Env.ext` to prove that two environments are the same.
+  (It also allows you to start the proof with `ext y : 2` – check the docstring to see what that does.)

 * (Short but tricky):